-The course instructor will provide a class schedule with assignment deadlines in the course syllabus, based on whether the course is being delivered in a yearlong format or semester long format.
+The course instructor will provide a class schedule with assignment deadlines in the course syllabus based on whether the course is being delivered in a yearlong format or semester long format.
 Course instructors work with high school facilitators on assignment deadlines, paying attention to both the high school calendar and Southeastern's calendar, including Southeastern's academic checkpoint policies.
 DE departmental final exam dates reflect accommodation for high school graduation dates.
 All English DE students must take the departmental final exam on the same day, at the same time.

 Dates Learning Unit

 Orientation

 See MoodleDE for Reading and Writing Assignments

-Diagnostic Writing

-See MoodleDE for Reading and Writing Assignments

 Essay 1

 See MoodleDE for Reading and Writing Assignments

+Midterm Exam

+See MoodleDE for Reading and Writing Assignments

 Essay 2

 See MoodleDE for Reading and Writing Assignments

 Essay 3

-See MoodleDE for Reading and Writing Assignments

-Essay 4

 See MoodleDE for Reading and Writing Assignments

 Departmental Final Exam

 See MoodleDE for Reading and Writing Assignments